rpyron/delim-SOM/README.md

 ### 2.7 Prepare environmental data

-As next step, we import the environmental variables previously extracted for each specimen locality.
+As a next step, we import the environmental variables previously extracted for each specimen locality.
-The environmental dataset was generated using the *NicheDiv* *R* package (Schönberger et al. 2026), which extracts a comprehensive set of environmental variables from specimen coordinates for evaluating environmental differentiation (Schönberger et al. 2026).
+The environmental dataset was generated using the *NicheDiv* *R* package (Schönberger et al. 2026), which extracts a comprehensive set of environmental variables from specimen coordinates for evaluating environmental differentiation.
-We remove all three spatial variables.
+We remove latitude, longitude, and elevation because they are analyzed separately in the spatial layer (see below).

 ```r
 #### Prepare environmental data ################################################